izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

   email address.
 * `OidcClaimHordePerforceUserMapping`: Specifies a list of claims to check, in order of preference, when trying to determine a user's Perforce username.

+See [Config > Permissions](../Config/Permissions.md) for other authentication options.

 ### Reference